On dense subalgebras of the singular ideal in groupoid C*-algebras: Groups with the Density Property

 \section{Groups with the Density Property}

-In this section, we study the set $\mathcal{D}_\Gamma$ for amenable discrete groups $\Gamma$, and show that certain classes of groups satisfy the Density Property (see Definition \ref{DefnPropD}).
-Using Theorem \ref{ReductionToIso}, we are then able to deduce that $J \cap \cg$ is dense in the singular ideal $J$ for certain classes of groupoids.
+In this section, we study the set $\mathcal{D}_\Gamma$ for amenable discrete groups $\Gamma$, and show that certain classes of groups satisfy the Density Property (see Definition~\ref{DefnPropD}).
+We do this in three parts.
+In Subsection~\ref{subsec:reduction} we simplify the conditions one needs to check for finding elements of the set $\mathcal{D}_\Gamma$.
+In Subsection~\ref{subset:permanence} we prove some permanence results for the Density Property.
+We then use these observations in Subsection~\ref{subsec:applications} to prove Theorem~\ref{thm:bigthm}, which in particular states that all countable finite-by-nilpotent groups satisfy the Density Property.
+Combining with Theorem \ref{ReductionToIso}, we are able to deduce that $J \cap \cg$ is dense in the singular ideal $J$ for certain classes of groupoids.